Perfeed/Perfeed/README.md

 #### Add an OpenAI API Key:
 Obtain an API key from OpenAI by following the OpenAI API Key Guide at [https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key](https://help.openai.com/en/articles/4936850-where-do-i-find-my-openai-api-key).

+#### Setup the model version
+Update `openai_model` in `perfeed/settings/configs.toml` with the model you want.
+Here's the [list](https://platform.openai.com/docs/models).

 ### **4. Update Configuration**:
-Specify the OpenAI model version you wish to use in the `perfeed/settings/configs.toml` file.
+Specify the variables for Ollama you wish to use in the `perfeed/settings/configs.toml` file.

 ---